 Skip to contents

 This high-level wrapper function streamlines the entire process of preparing and fitting a complex Bayesian hierarchical model with brms.
+It serves as a convenient single entry point for the complete workflow.

 Usage